ardiz99/blockchain-based-DPP-for-flat-glass-/README.md

 # blockchain-based-DPP-for-flat-glass-
-Creating a blockchain-based Digital Product Passport to guarantee circular economy in entire supply chain of flat glass products
+Creating a blockchain-based Digital Product Passport to guarantee circular economy in entire supply chain of flat glass products.

+The idea is to use Javascript to write the code of the chaincode and the clients API and NPM to run the scripts.
+The commands below will run an example of the code:

 //move to create the channel:
 1) cd ~/fabric/fabric-samples/test-network